Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Multi Robot Rearrangement Planning Notation and Problem Formulation:

 \subsection{Assumptions}

-We summarize the assumptions we made for the formalization of the assembly planning process: \begin{itemize} \item Known initial and final position of all objects. \item Monotonic rearrangement: While it is possible to handle non-monotonicity in the logic search, we assume in this work that each object is only handled a single time.
-However, we consider regrasping of objects such as handovers. \item No force and torque constraints for the robots: In this work, we assume that the parts are light compared to the allowable robot-payload.
+We summarize the assumptions we made in the problem formulation: \begin{itemize} \item Known initial and final position of all objects, \rb{and availability of a method to sample configurations for manipulating them.} \item Monotonic rearrangement: While it is possible to handle nonmonotonicity in the logic search, we assume in this work that each object is handled a single time.
+However, we consider re-grasping of objects such as handovers. \item No force and torque constraints for the robots: In this work, we assume that the parts are light compared to the allowable robot-payload.
 Consequently, every object can be manipulated by a single robot under this assumption. \end{itemize}